Dog Friendly Hikes in Sonoma County Your Pup Will Love

 |Steelhead Beach Regional Park||Guerneville River Park|

-Although many wineries allow dogs on property and some even in the tasting rooms, the two that stand out for their love for dogs are Kunde Winery and Bartholomew Park Winery.
-Kunde Winery hosts group dog "hikes" a few times a year, hiking through the Kunde Estate for a few hours with a wine tasting at the end.
-(See more about this on their website here.)
+Although many wineries allow dogs on property and some even in the tasting rooms, one that stands out for their love for dogs is the Kunde Family Winery, which hosts group dog "hikes" a few times a year.
+Participants hike through the Kunde Estate for a few hours with a wine tasting at the end.
+Learn more about dog walks at Kunde.
+As another option, the property at Bartholomew Estate Winery includes a dog-friendly three-mile scenic trail.